 - Fly kites.

 - Watch kapa haka performances.

-- Learn about Māori myths and culture.
+- Learn about Māori origin stories and culture.

 - Give respect to the whenua (land) on which we live.

 - Learn more about how we can care for our Mother Earth Papatūānuku

 Discover Matariki stories